Extract Google Search Results for any query into Google Sheets

 Our no-code scraping solution offers time savings, customization options, seamless integration with Google Sheets, and the ability to obtain real-time data updates.
 Maximize your research capabilities and gain valuable insights with this powerful scraping tool.

-Using the ImportFromWeb add-on and the function it adds to Google Sheets, you can extract your Google search results in bulk without technical knowledge!
+Using the ImportFromWeb add-on and the function it adds to Google Sheets, you can extract your Google Search Results in bulk without technical knowledge!

 Let’s retrieve the organic results for “gym club Brooklyn”.